About Melanie Phillips – Pet Portrait Artist

 - Formally trained in Natural History Illustration

-- Uses the finest graphite pencils and Italian handmade paper
+- Uses the finest graphite pencils on Arches watercolour paper

 - Captures the unique personality of each pet